Harsh171095/AssignmentForLocalStorage/README.md

 # AssignmentForLocalStorage

 This iOS application is designed for **Offline Social Media Application** Using **Core Data CRUD operation**.
-Where You can Create a Post, like , Comment, like Comment etc.
+Where You can Create a Post, like , Comment, like Comment etc. Also Write a Unit Test Cases for Login and Register Screen.
 # **Features**

  - Login: User can create a session if already have register.